Economics Nobelist on causal inference

 Ideally, for a given unit and a given time span, we would run an experiment in which the unit went untreated; then we would back time up and run the experiment again, with the treatment.
 But of course, time can’t be backed up.
 So instead, for each treated cell in the matrix, we estimate what the relevant measurement would have been if the treatment hadn’t been applied, and we base that estimate on the outcomes for other units and time periods.

-For ease of explanation, Imbens explained, he considered the case in which only one unit was treated, for only one time interval: “Once I have methods that work effectively for that case, the particular methods I'm going to suggest extend very naturally to the more-general assignment mechanism,” he said.
+For ease of explanation, Imbens said, he considered the case in which only one unit was treated, for only one time interval: “Once I have methods that work effectively for that case, the particular methods I'm going to suggest extend very naturally to the more-general assignment mechanism,” he said.
 “This is a very common setup.”

 Control estimates